zheliu422/Check-fresh/content/authors/fanzhe/_index.md

 ---
 # Display name
-title: Shida Zhang
+title: Fanzhe Zhu

 # Username (this should match the folder name)
 authors:
-- Shida Zhang
+- Fanzhe Zhu

 # Is this the primary user of the site?
 superuser: false